yuejd/meetYou/README.md

 ```

 ### Client
- The client is written in objective-c for io.
+ The client is written in objective-c for ios.

 ### License
 *jdyue19@gmail.com*